MichaelBrim/tedium/configurator/README.md

 In the macros, `type` is one of: `BOOL  |  FLOAT  |  INT  |  STRING`
   - `BOOL` values: `0|1`, `y|n`, `Y|N`, `yes|no`, `true|false`, `on|off`
-  - `FLOAT` values: should be convertable to C double
+  - `FLOAT` values: scalars convertible to C double, or compatible tinyexpr expression
-  - `INT` values: should be convertable to C long
+  - `INT` values: scalars convertible to C long, or compatible tinyexpr expression

 ### Configuration files
 Configuration files have .ini section-key-value format: